YevheniiAndrus/ChessPlayer/README.md

   -> build_dataset.py       (PGN -> TFRecord shards of training windows)
-  -> tune.py                (Keras Tuner search for good hyperparameters) -> train.py                (the real, full-length training run)
+  -> tune.py                (Keras Tuner search for good hyperparameters) -> train.py                (the real, full-length training run) -> predict.py              (load a trained checkpoint, predict the next move)
 ```

-`run_pipeline.sh` runs the last two stages (tune -> train) back to back;
+`run_pipeline.sh` runs the tune -> train stages back to back; the three
-the three data-prep stages before that are one-off and only need
+data-prep stages before that are one-off and only need rerunning if you
-rerunning if you change the source data, the ELO threshold, or `seq_len`.
+change the source data, the ELO threshold, or `seq_len`. `predict.py` is
+the standalone inference step you run afterwards, as many times as you
+like, against whatever checkpoint `train.py` last produced.

 ## 1. Requirements